Intermediate Jacobians and linearizability: Introduction

 \section{Introduction}

 Let $X$ be a rational variety, over $\bC$, equipped with a generically free, regular action of a finite group $G$.
-A fundamental problem in higher-dimensional birational geometry is to identify {\em linearizable} and {\em projectively linearizable} actions, i.e., actions that are birational to $G$-actions on $\bP(V)$, where $V$ is a linear representation of $G$, respectively, a linear representation of a central extension of $G$ (see, e.g., \cite[Section 2]{HT-odd} for definitions of basic terms).
+A fundamental problem in higher-dimensional birational geometry is to identify {\em linearizable} and {\em projectively linearizable} actions, i.e., actions that are birational to $G$-actions on $\bP(V)$, where $V$ is a linear representation of $G$, respectively, a linear representation of a central extension of $G$, see, e.g., \cite[Section 2]{HT-odd} for a discussion of these terms.
 Even the classification of birational types of involutions in dimension 3 is an open problem, see \cite{pro-inv}.

 We develop an equivariant version of the formalism of intermediate Jacobian torsor obstructions from \cite{HT-cycle} and \cite{BW19}, and apply it to conic bundles over $\bP^2$, quadric surface bundles over $\bP^1$, and Fano threefolds.
 We pursue the analogy with arithmetic considerations in \cite{HT-quad}, \cite{HT-cycle}, \cite{BW19}, \cite{HT-18}, \cite{KuzP}, \cite{FJSV22} and \cite{JJ23}, focused on rationality of geometrically rational threefolds over nonclosed fields.